duggabe/gr-morse-code-gen/README.md

 7. A new window titled "Morse Code Generator" will open showing an oscilloscope trace of the keying signal.
 One "dit" time equals 1 / baud.
 E.g. 10 baud => 100 ms.
 8. Highlight the terminal screen.
 9. Type a line of text to be sent and press 'Enter'.
 That line will be sent as Morse code.
 10. Continue with additional text to be sent.
-Note that corrections can be made to the text before pressing 'Enter'.
+Note that corrections can be made to the line of text before pressing 'Enter'.
 There is no need to stop execution of the program when switching from transmit to receive mode.
 11. To Terminate the program, enter Control-C followed by 'Enter'.